deweyjose/rover/README.md

 Code:

 This project uses the WiringPi GPIO interface library for the Raspberry Pi.
-Instructions on how to download and install the library on the RPi can be found here http://wiringpi.com/download-and-install/.
+Instructions on how to download and install the library on the RPi can be found here http://wiringpi.com/download-and-install/.<br>

+I found it pretty painful coding on the RPi itself.
+Currently I'm using a remote development setup using Netbeans.
+This tutorial is helpful https://netbeans.org/kb/docs/cnd/remotedev-tutorial.html.